 Energy and Climate Committee

-In Q1 of 2017 the Energy Committee is being reconstituted to address the intersection of energy and climate matters.
+In Q1 of 2017 the Energy Committee was reconstituted to address the intersection of energy and climate matters.
 While they can be mutually exclusive, increasingly the two are linked in policy and process discussions.
 Energy development in Canada now involves a consideration of climate impacts and related policy responses.

 Employee Relations Committee